girlscript/winter-of-contributing/JavaScript/Topics/7.Execution_Context/README.md

 **Context** = specific environment

 Hence, Execution Context provides information about our *environment* where our *specific* code is *stored and executed*.
+It stores all the necessary information for some code to be executed like variables, arguments, functions etc.

 Whenever a script is executed by the JS engine, a new execution context is created.
 By default **Global Execution Context** is created.

 ## Global/Default Execution Context

 It is the first thing that is created when we write JavaScript code.
 Hence referred to as Default Context.
 Since JS is a single-threaded language, only one Global Execution Context(GEC) is created for executing the code.
+Note: This global execution context is created for the code that is not inside any function i.e for only top level code

 It has two phases: